awsdocs/aws-systems-manager-user-guide/doc_source/param-create-cli.md

 ------

-1. Run the following command to view the lateste parameter value and verify the details of your new parameter\.
+1. Run the following command to view the latest parameter value and verify the details of your new parameter\.

    ```
    aws ssm get-parameters --names "/Test/IAD/helloWorld"